AWegnerGitHub/awegnergithub.github.io-content/2023_01_08_chatgpt_breaking_hackerrank_interviews.md

 ![HackerRank - Triangle Quest Results][13]

 I was surprised by this one.
-I was expecting to encounter some problems with the constraint of only being able to use arithemtic operations.
+I was expecting to encounter some problems with the constraint of only being able to use arithmetic operations.
 It turns out, ChatGPT caught that constraint and solved the problem without any issue.

 ## Iterables and Iterators